InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 repositories you define as their source.
 All this is described in the next section.

-In the meantime, (if you wish) you can test destroying you shiny new OpenShift project with the following playbook: -
+In the meantime, (if you wish) you can test destroying your shiny new OpenShift project with the following playbook: -

     ansible-playbook \